secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/singapore-pte-ltd/index.html.md

 **Applying for Government-Paid Paternity Leave**
 - Team members must submit their leave request through PTO by Roots by choosing the `Parental Leave` option.
-- Team members must submit a [GPPL Declaration](https://www.profamilyleave.gov.sg/Documents/PDF/GPPL1.pdf) to [the Absence Management team](leaves@gitlab.com) as soon as possible.
+- Team members must submit a [GPPL Declaration](https://file.go.gov.sg/gppl1form.pdf) to the Absence Management team at `leaves@gitlab.com` as soon as possible.
-- GitLab will continue to pay the team member's salary during their leave and [submit a claim for reimbursement](https://www.profamilyleave.gov.sg/Pages/GPML.aspx#What%20should%20I%20do%20as%20an%20employer?).
+- GitLab will continue to pay the team member's salary during their leave and [submit a claim for reimbursement](https://www.profamilyleave.msf.gov.sg/).

 #### **Annual Leave**
 - Team members in Singapore are entitled to Fourteen (14) days of annual leave per year which accrues on a pro rata basis throughout the year.
 This leave runs concurrently with GitLab PTO.
 Team members should initiate leave by entering their time off into PTO by Roots and selecting the `Vacation` option.